 Expenses incurred in connection with the purchase or sale of securities are charged against the investment funds whose assets are involved in such transactions.
 Loan fees are paid by the borrowing participant.
-Legal, accounting and certain administrative costs of the Plan are paid by the Employer.
+Legal, accounting and certain administrative costs of the Plan may be paid by the Employer.
+Effective October 1, 2017, legal, accounting and certain administrative costs of the Plan are paid by Plan participants.